 There are specific ways for writing lesson notes.
-However the principles guiding lesson planning is the same.
-Writing of lesson notes depends on the nature of subject to be taught.
+However, the principles guiding lesson planning are the same.
+Writing lesson notes depends on the nature of the subject to be taught.

-A lesson note helps in logical presentation of materials and enables the teacher to evaluate the learners as the lesson progresses or at the end of the so as to assess whether his intended objectives have been achieved or not.
+A lesson note helps thee in the logical presentation of materials and enables the teacher to evaluate the learners as the lesson progresses or at the end to assess whether his intended objectives have been achieved or not.

 A good lesson note enables the teacher to know the facts to include and those to ignore.
 It helps in the selection of appropriate instructional materials and helps in determining the type of teaching strategies to use for a particular topic in a lesson.

-It helps in proper timing or judicious use of time of the lesson and makes the teacher to be more confident in front of the class.
+It helps in proper timing or judicious use of time in the lesson and makes the teacher e confident in front of the class.

-The following comprehensive and detailed lesson note will help the teacher to know how to prepare a good lesson for the class and i twill less the stress of the teachers and educators in the classroom.
+The following comprehensive and detailed lesson notes will help the teacher to know how to prepare a good lesson for the class and I will less the stress of the teachers and educators in the classroom.

 - General information